Freedom from Federal Over-Reach, and Preserve the Bill of Rights

-Many other changes could follow – – The State of Jefferson, which was supposed to have been carved out of Northern California and Lower Oregon in 1941 could finally be created.
-(With the addition of the State of Jefferson, the northern part of the SAR would not be landlocked, and they could then directly access the Pacific Ocean.)
+Many other changes could follow - - The State of Jefferson, which was supposed to have been carved out of Northern California and Lower Oregon in 1941, could finally be created.
+(With the addition of the State of Jefferson, the northern part of the Free States would not be landlocked, and they could then directly access the Pacific Ocean.)

 e.)
 The Old Confederacy and Southern Border States - - Presented with the opportunity, I believe those states would eventually join the SAR.

-f.)
+h.)
 What about Canadian Provinces?
-Alberta has a healthy secessionist movement, and perhaps they could at least “partner” with the American SAR.
+Alberta has a healthy secessionist movement, and perhaps they could at least "partner" with an American Compact of States.

 (a.)
-Well, for example, the Keystone XL Pipeline – – This pipeline should be the business of the affected States, and not the business of the Federal government.
-If the Free States within the SAR are willing to defend the pipeline, then the project can be restored, jobs will be saved, and fuel prices could be kept in check.
+Well, for example, the Keystone XL Pipeline - - This pipeline should be the business of the affected States, and not the business of the Federal government.
+If the Free States within the Compact are willing to defend the pipeline, then the project can be restored, jobs will be saved, and fuel prices will be kept in check.
 Having abundant fuel at a fair price allows the trucks to roll and helps the farmers.
 For example, almost all lands in the USA require fertilizer to create quick growth and high yields.
 Almost all fertilizer is made synthetically, and requires natural gas as the primary feedstock.

 The Keystone Pipeline

 (b.)
-The Bill of Rights – – If it’s legal for commie states like California to openly harbor illegal aliens, and establish designated “Sanctuary Cities”, then it should be legal for the Free States within the SAR to exist as “Constitutional Sanctuaries”, and ignore unconstitutional Federal controls.
+The Bill of Rights - - If it's legal for liberal states like California to openly harbor illegal aliens, and establish designated "Sanctuary Cities", then it should be legal for the Free States within the Compact to exist as "Constitutional Sanctuaries", and ignore unconstitutional Federal controls.

 (c.)
 Voting Security - - The Compact will preserve or enact voter I.D.
-Laws.
-Allow only real citizens with verifiable identity to vote in any Local, State, or Federal Election in the Free States.
+Laws within each Free State.
+Only real citizens with verifiable identity will vote in any Local, State, or Federal Election in the Free States.

 (d.)
-Defense of Individuals and Businesses – – Haven’t we had enough of Yankee states suing the NRA, and ambulance-chasing attorneys suing gun manufacturers, and etc.?
-If we promise protection from external threats, then the SAR and its Free States will reap rewards when major industry and commerce relocate to the SAR.
+Defense of Individuals and Businesses - - Haven't we had enough of certain states suing the NRA, and ambulance-chasing attorneys suing gun manufacturers, and etc.?
+If we promise protection from external threats, then the Free States of the Compact will reap rewards when major industry and commerce relocate to the Free States.

 8.)
-These are a few of the key legal issues, which would keep the SAR as nominally part of the USA, but still with a good degree of autonomy – –
+These are a few of the key legal issues, which will keep the Free States of the Compact as nominally part of the USA, but still with a good degree of autonomy - -

 a.)
 Begin as a simple "Compact of States" - - Which will defend the member States from the Federal Government on specific issues and in order to preserve specific rights.
 In the broader view, this may become a 10th versus 14th Amendment argument.
 At the time of this writing, we have a favorable selection of judges on the high court (SCOTUS) and I sincerely hope for a pro-tenth amendment ruling.